Configure Revocation Status Verification of Certificates Used for SSL/TLS Decryption

 Depending on the products you're using, you need at least one of...

-The firewall decrypts inbound and outbound SSL/TLS traffic to inspect the traffic for threats.
-When you create a Security policy rule that allows traffic and apply Security profiles to the rule, create an analogous Decryption policy rule to decrypt that traffic.
-If you don’t decrypt the traffic, the firewall can’t use the Security profiles to inspect the traffic (you can’t inspect what you can’t see).
-The firewall re-encrypts the traffic before forwarding it.
-(See SSL Inbound Inspection and SSL Forward Proxy.)
-You can configure the firewall to verify the revocation status of certificates used for decryption as follows.
+Next-Generation Firewalls (NGFWs) decrypt inbound and outbound SSL/TLS traffic to inspect the traffic for threats.
+After creating a Security policy rule that allows traffic and applying Security profiles to the rule, create an analogous decryption policy rule to decrypt that traffic.
+Decryption provides visibility into the traffic, which enables NGFWs to inspect and enforce the Security profiles on the traffic.
+The NGFW re-encrypts the traffic before forwarding it to its destination.
+(For details on how this works, see SSL Inbound Inspection and SSL Forward Proxy.)
+You can configure the firewall to verify the revocation status of certificates used for SSL/TLS decryption as follows.

 Enabling revocation status verification for SSL/TLS decryption certificates adds time to the process of establishing the session.
 The first attempt to access a site might fail if the verification does not finish before the session times out.
 For these reasons, verification is disabled by default.